 NKDFS was formed to disperse the funds of the Northern Development Fund by investing in projects that support one or more of the key aspects of economic development and contribute to community stability within the investment area.

-The Board of Directors has adopted the following strategies for the 2015-2016 fiscal year:
+The Board of Directors has adopted the following strategies for the 2021-2022 fiscal:

 How much has NKDFS invested since inception?

 At March 31, 2021 NKDFS has invested $11,716,126 in 391 economic development projects since inception.
 New projects are approved at each Board meeting.
 For an up-to-date figure on NKDFS investments visit Projects

 What are some of the results of NKDFS investments?

 The following are just a few of the results made possible by NKDFS investments.

 Saik'uz First Nation completed a kitchen upgrade enabling an expansion of the catering program and service to the local area.
 District of Vanderhoof has increased accessibility and safety by upgrading the local airport.

 The Village of Fraser Lake has erected billboards along the highway to promote tourism and attract local and non-local investment.
 As well, the community has benefitted with improvements to the Fraser Lake Arena and preparation of commercial and industrial lots for sale to entrepreneurs.